11 Things Healthy People Do Before 10 a.m.

-While hitting snooze once (or twice or three times) is a tempting prospect when you didn't catch quite enough Zzzs, Dr. Rosenthal says starting your day with movement does wonders for your health.
-"It gets you out of your heads and into your body.
-It stimulates the neurotransmitters in the brain and keeps you physiologically younger and more agile," she notes.
+While hitting snooze once (or twice or three times) is a tempting prospect when you didn’t catch quite enough Zzzs, Dr. Rosenthal says starting your day with movement does wonders for your health.
+“It gets you out of your heads and into your body.
+It stimulates the neurotransmitters in the brain and keeps you physiologically younger and more agile,” she notes.
 When you put a good workout on your priority list, you strengthen your cardiovascular health, curb your appetite, increase your consciousness, build muscle, and boost your overall happiness.
-Don't miss these other benefits of morning workouts.
+Check out these 11 daily morning habits of highly organized people.

 They eat breakfast at 10 a.m.

 Believe it or not, there’s a big benefit to fasting, according to Dr. Rosenthal.
 When you go without food for ten or more hours, your blood sugar normalizes and your metabolism is restarted.
 This is why the healthiest of people wait to eat breakfast until 10 a.m., when enough time has passed from their midnight snack.
 A doughnut, of course, won’t do your body good though, which is why Dr. Rosenthal recommends focusing on nutritious options, including unprocessed foods, such as oatmeal or a homemade smoothie with fruit and vegetables.